jonathan-portillo/todo-backend-/README.md

 ## Added validation middleware to API, some of the endpoints require refactoring for easier understading and less confusion.
 Seeds and Testing coming soon!!!

+## 11/11 Testing files created.
+Still need to refactor endpoints and update documentation.
+Also fixed small typo in description documentation

 Please make sure you read though all of the documentation!!

 Link to the API is right here!!